import numbers

 ValueError

-If the ``map_name`` is not a valid colormap name or if the ``image_label``
+If the ``map_name`` is not a colormap name the backend supports,

-is not provided when there are multiple images loaded.
+if the ``image_label`` is not provided when there are multiple

 Notes